 The Way Forward: A Paradigm Shift

-To address these inefficiencies, a paradigm shift is imperative and the mindset of the management is of utmost importance in driving the shift.
-For instance, when it comes to the learning curve, on one hand we have witnessed factories achieving 2nd day peak and on the other side factories are planning a 15 day learning curve to reach up to 75%.
-Thus concluding that the mindset and expectations of the management play a very critical role in deciding the learning curve and further influence the overall efficiency.
-Not to forget that trained middle management, production planning, strong discipline, lean concepts along with well developed SOPs are required to achieve better results.
+To address these inefficiencies, a paradigm shift is imperative — and the mindset of management is of utmost importance in driving the shift.
+We have witnessed factories achieving 2nd day peak, while others plan a 15-day learning curve to reach 75% efficiency.
+The mindset and expectations of management play a critical role in deciding the learning curve.

 Conclusion